Finally! Here’s How Cyber Monday Even Became a Thing

 There's a reason shoppers started doing more online shopping after Thanksgiving, but it had nothing to do with sales.

-The Thanksgiving turkey has been carved.
-Black Friday shoppers have gone home with their discounted loot, even though we now know some Black Friday deals aren’t as good as they seem.
-Next up: Cyber Monday.
-Last year, Americans spent more than $7 billion online for Cyber Monday, making it the biggest e-commerce sales day in the country.
+After the Thanksgiving turkey has been carved and Black Friday shoppers have gone home with their discounted loot, people will get online to score some Cyber Monday deals.
+Last year, Americans spent more than $9 billion online for Cyber Monday, making it the biggest e-commerce sales day in the country.
 But how did such a “holiday” come to be?

 The group issued a press release a few days before Thanksgiving, 2005, where they debuted the term “Cyber Monday.”According to the press release, 77 percent of online retailers had seen their sales “increase substantially” on Cyber Monday the previous year and by NRF calculations could expect the trend to continue.
 Davis had considered calling the new online shopping holiday Black Monday, after Black Friday, or Blue Monday, after blue hyperlinks.
 But the former also refers to the day world stock markets crashed, and the latter sounded too depressing.
 In case you were wondering, this is how Black Friday actually got its name.